colmap/colmap/doc/faq.rst

 If the dense point cloud contains too many outliers and too much noise, try to increase the value of option ``--DenseFusion.min_num_pixels``.

-If the reconstructed dense surface mesh model contains no surface or there are too many outlier surfaces, you should reduce the value of option ``--DenseMeshing.trim`` to decrease the surface are and vice versa to increase it.
+If the reconstructed dense surface mesh model using Poisson reconstruction contains no surface or there are too many outlier surfaces, you should reduce the value of option ``--DenseMeshing.trim`` to decrease the surface are and vice versa to increase it.
 Also consider to try the reduce the outliers or increase the completeness in the fusion stage, as described above.

 Improving dense reconstruction results for weakly textured surfaces